Dallas DOL Doctors: Head & Brain Injuries

 - Are there any other worrisome symptoms?
 Has the person suffer a seizure, or have they experienced stiff muscles, bleeding from the ears, or a fractured skull?

 The signs and symptoms of a traumatic brain injury should be taken extremely seriously.
 Any of the above symptoms following a blow to the head are serious enough that the injury victim should immediately seek medical help at an emergency room.
 Seeking a doctor right away can help prevent brain damage from severe issues, like bleeding on the brain or brain swelling, and seeking treatment for mild head injuries can help speed your recovery.
+If you were injured on the job, call our experienced Dallas DOL doctors today.

-At Work Injury MD, we understand what injured workers have been through and what injured workers need.
+Our DOL physicians understand what injured workers have been through and what injured workers need.
 We know that many people who have been in work-related accidents haven’t gotten the right medical attention they need, have only seen company doctors, and have a great need for a second opinion and a working plan to get them healthy again.
 We do not give up on patients suffering from chronic pain, and we are dedicated to aiding your recovery whether it involves short-term or long-term care.

 We help all injured workers in the Dallas area, including: